konovod/linalg/README.md

 ## Installation

-1. Install LAPACKE (and dependencies - LAPACK and BLAS). `sudo apt install libopenblas-base liblapacke` for Ubuntu, `sudo pacman -S lapacke` (for better performance use `openblas-lapack` package from AUR) for Arch.
+1. Install LAPACK and BLAS. `sudo apt install libopenblas-base liblapack3` for Ubuntu, `sudo pacman -S lapack` (for better performance use `openblas-lapack` package from AUR) for Arch.

 2. (for Ubuntu) it seems package doesn't create symlink, so use
-- `sudo ln -s /usr/lib/liblapacke.so.3 /usr/lib/liblapacke.so`
+- `sudo ln -s /usr/lib/lapack/liblapack.so.3 /usr/lib/liblapack.so`
 - `sudo ln -s /usr/lib/openblas-base/libblas.so.3 /usr/lib/libcblas.so`

 Add this to your application's `shard.yml`: